missamaral/Minicurso-Catalisa-Zup/README.md

-# Minicurso-Catalisa-Zup
+# minicurso-catalisa-zup
-Minicurso do Catalisa 2022 - como consumir a API do Rick &amp; Morty
+Minicurso do Catalisa 2022 - como consumir a API do Rick and Morty